 PEM curators are masters of the obscure, and have put on display some incredible artifacts.
 Stare agog at a wedding dress made completely from shells and a shimmery gossamer Andalusian cape created out of sea-lion intestines.
 And do not leave before touring the Yin Yu Tang Chinese House – a two hundred fifty year old 16-room remote village family complex shipped stone by stone, carved wall by carved wall, numbered then rebuilt intact on PEM grounds just ten years ago.
 Tues. – Sun.
 10-5, $15.
 It’s an extra $5 with admission for a 30-min. self-guided tour of the Yin Yu Tang House.

 TOUR: Salem Food Tour.
 Yes, there is a food scene in Salem.
-I was skeptical, too, but no more.
-Karen Scalia, SAG Actor and foodie extraordinaire takes groups of up to 12 (8-10 is her “sweet spot”) on a four-hour, five stop, eye-opening cultural, epicurean and historical walking tour of Salem.
+I was skeptical, too, when I first covered this tour in 2013.
+Karen Scalia, SAG Actor and foodie extraordinaire is still at it, taking groups of up to 12 (8-10 is her “sweet spot”) on a four-hour, five stop, eye-opening cultural, epicurean and historical walking tour of Salem.
 FYI – you will be well fed.
-Start on Pickering Wharf, part of the Salem Maritime Historical Site, to learn about Salem’s role in the Spice Trade and of course try a few said spices at David Bowie’s spice store, The Pickle Pot, to wake up your senses.
+Start on Pickering Wharf, part of the Salem Maritime Historical Site, to learn about Salem’s role in the Spice Trade and of course try a few said spices at David Bowie’s shop, Salem Spice, to wake up your senses.
 (Yes, David Bowie, but not that one.)
 “Seventy five percent of what we taste is through the nose,” Scalia states, as she opens the door to AromaSanctum Perfumes where guests are encouraged to sniff apothecary bottles filled with musks, florals and undetermined scents.
 Next onto some of Scalia’s favorite restaurants, visits with chefs, and a kitchen tour and quick cooking class.
-According to a certain review site that Will Not Be Named, this is Salem’s Number One Attraction, so book early.
-Call or refer to website for reservations and rates.
+3.5 hour tours, $58 per person; morning and shorter strolls also available – check website for information

 TOUR: Harbor Sweets Factory Tour.
 Come to Harbor Sweets, home of the original “Sweet Sloop” – and get a gander at how this specialty chocolate factory enrobes triangles of decadent butter crunch in white chocolate then hand dips each in dark chocolate and nuts.
 Don a hair net and watch ironically svelte employees mold, dip and wrap each piece.
 Known for its unique packaging and custom candies, Harbor Sweets has a very loyal customer base, though I’d wager most have never been here.
 Come for a Factory Tour, savor a free sample, and you may walk out a loyal customer too.
 Prices are reasonable for hand-crafted chocolates; Sweet Sloops, 24 for $19.50, Sand Dollars, 10 for $19.50, Sweet Shells, 20 for $19.50.
 Tues or Thurs at 11am, Shop open every day including weekends.